syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Add-Custom-Items.md

 ---
 layout: post
-title: Adding Custom items in Syncfusion Rating Itmes control for Xamarin.iOS
+title: Adding custom items in Syncfusion Rating control for Xamarin.iOS
 description: Learn how to add the Custom Items in rating control
 platform: Xamarin.iOS
 control: Rating